Iron County, Utah

 - 2019: Iron County celebrated its 170th anniversary since its founding.

-This timeline provides a condensed summary of the historical journey of Iron County, Utah.
+This timeline provides a concise overview of the key events in the history of Iron County, Utah.